The 3 Best Stretches for Windsurfing

 - Proper sizing of the equipment for the activity and making sure the foot can release easily from the strap will also prevent some of the lower extremity injuries.

-Stretching is one of the most under-utilized techniques for improving athletic performance, preventing sports injury and properly rehabilitating sprain and strain injury.
+Windsurfing stretches are one of the most under-utilized techniques for improving athletic performance, preventing sports injury and properly rehabilitating sprain and strain injury.
 Don’t make the mistake of thinking that something as simple as stretching won’t be effective.
-Below are 3 very beneficial stretches for windsurfing; obviously there are a lot more, but these are a great place to start.
-Please make special note of the instructions beside each stretch.